wesdean/webpack-primer/tutorial/hello-llama-html.md

 `require('./styles/hello-llama.css');`

 Almost there.
-Let's make our buttos a bit more exciting by uncommenting `buttons.css`.
+Let's make our buttons a bit more exciting by uncommenting `buttons.css`.

 Bundle the app and refresh the page in the browser.